 The fundamental premise that informs queer studies curriculum is the idea that "sex," "gender," and "sexual orientation" are not just private experiences or categories, but are profoundly political and public issues that have important implications in social, legal, economic, and cultural spheres.

 Students examine sexual orientation and gender identity as they intersect with culture, ethnicity, class, and community, examining, for instance, how queer politics and activism is fundamentally linked to the struggles against globalization, anti-immigration, privatization of health care, or racial and gender oppression.

 - Our faculty work in a number of exciting new research areas, including queer theory, cultural production, LGBT histories, national identity and queer resistance, queer Chicana/o studies, and critical race feminism.

-- Queer studies is an interdisciplinary minor located in the Department of Critical Culture, Gender, and Race Studies, which maintains a close working relationship with the Gender Identity Expression & Sexual Orientation Resource Center and the Women’s Resource Center.
+- Queer studies is an interdisciplinary minor offerd through the program in Women's, Gender, and Sexuality Studies, which maintains a close working relationship with the Gender Identity Expression & Sexual Orientation Resource Center and the Women’s Resource Center.

 - The annual InQueery program showcases the research of undergraduate and graduate students, faculty, and renowned guest scholars in queer studies.

 - Queer studies students tend to be people who want to make a difference in the world.
 Their personal goals and intellectual development are of major importance to our faculty.

 - Emphasizes collaborative learning and critical thinking in a global and activist context, one that gives students ownership over their education.

 The queer studies minor requires 16 credit hours (5–6 courses).
 You can choose from courses like these: